Bluebeam, a Nemetschek Company, has sent a notice to Bluebeam Revu for Mac users that the company is ending support of a native macOS version of Revu.

-We have heard directly from Bluebeam about this announcement and have addressed questions to their VP of Product, Kristine Hopkins, about what this means in the larger sense.
-While the news, on the face of it, feels immediately disappointing, the silver lining in the news amounts to this: the company is focusing their resources on cloud-based solutions that touch far more users more evenly, across various platforms and devices—including Mac.
+We have heard directly from Bluebeam about this Revu for Mac announcement and have addressed questions to their VP of Product, Kristine Hopkins, about what this means in the larger sense.
+While the news, on the face of it, feels immediately disappointing, the silver lining in the news amounts to this: the company is focusing its resources on cloud-based solutions that touch far more users more evenly, across various platforms and devices—including Mac.
 From a statement to Architosh.

 “We want to be very honest and upfront about why we’ve made the decision to EOL Revu for Mac.
 Simply put, we want to commit as many resources as we can to initiatives that will benefit the greatest number of users,” says Hopkins.
 “While we can’t talk about specific internal numbers, we can tell you that the talent and expertise we are investing represents an incredible boost towards all our customers realizing a data-driven, mobile future.”